ging/fiware-draco/docs/roadmap.md

 of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap:

--   **NGSIToCouchDB Controller**: Controller for connecting between Draco and CouchDB backend.
+-   **UCON Integration**:  Integration planning with the Usage control framework for monitoring the sinks operations.
+-   **Draco over kubernetes:**: For fully deployments with UCON.
+-   **Blockchain integration**: Hyperledger Fabric integration : high performance.
+Ocean Protocol and Ethereum experimental.
+-   **Graph oriented Databases**: Add new processors and controllers for supporting graph oriented databases like neo4j and RDF databases.
--   **NGSIToCouchDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CouchDB.
+-   **NGSIToNeo Processor**: Processor for storing data in NGSI-LD format to Neo4j.
 -   **Caching and batching**: Add caching and batching mechanisms for optimizing the write to the different backends.
--   **New Data Structure for native NGSI-LD**: Planing to redefine the data models of the different backends for optimizing the storage of NGSI-LD data
--   **NGSIToCouchDB Controller**:ntegration planning with the Usage control framework for monitoring the sinks operations